Snivik/mvc-express/README.md

 `views` - Your views

 `src` - Source files for your JS/CSS code before compilation

-# What's included?

-By default, Express MVC includes routers, global config and global models.
-Model and routing are located in `bootstraps/system` folder, and you can totally change/remove them as well.

 # Extras (You can remove everything here)